Wall Street Week Ahead: Spotlight falls on 'dividend aristocrats' after market tumult

 Investors have been particularly focused on the energy patch, where a tumble in oil to negative territory for the first time has pressured a broad range of companies.

-Norway’s Equinor (EQNR.OL) said on Thursday it was cutting its quarterly dividend by two-thirds as part of an effort to preserve cash, while oil services firm Schlumberger NV (SLB.N) earlier this month slashed its dividend by 75%.
+Norway’s Equinor said on Thursday it was cutting its quarterly dividend by two-thirds as part of an effort to preserve cash, while oil services firm Schlumberger NV earlier this month slashed its dividend by 75%.

-Exxon's dividend yield of 8% and Chevron's of 5.9% are the second- and third-biggest in the Dow Jones Industrial Average .DJI behind only chemical company Dow Inc's (DOW.N) 8.6%, according to Refinitiv data.
+Exxon’s dividend yield of 8% and Chevron’s of 5.9% are the second- and third-biggest in the Dow Jones Industrial Average behind only chemical company Dow Inc’s 8.6%, according to Refinitiv data.

 Morningstar equity analyst Allen Good said investors are more concerned about Exxon and Chevron’s dividends than in the past but payouts appeared to be safe for now.
 Debt levels for both companies remain relatively low while dividends “sit high in the financial priorities list” for management, he said.

-AbbVie (ABBV.N), 3M Co (MMM.N) and Aflac (AFL.N), which are in the dividend aristocrats index, are also due to report first-quarter results next week.
+AbbVie, 3M Co and Aflac, which are in the dividend aristocrats index, are also due to report first-quarter results next week.

-Other companies that have recently taken action on their dividends include casino operator Las Vegas Sands (LVS.N), cruise operator Carnival Corp (CCL.N) and apparel retailer Gap Inc (GPS.N), which suspended their payouts.
+Other companies that have recently taken action on their dividends include casino operator Las Vegas Sands, cruise operator Carnival Corp and apparel retailer Gap Inc, which suspended their payouts.

 “This earnings season, where companies have to basically commit to the dividend or not, will determine some potential turnover in the shareholder base,” said Margaret Reid, senior portfolio manager with The Private Bank at Union Bank.

-In fact, some companies in areas of the market that have held up well recently raised dividends, including consumer staples companies Costco Wholesale Corp (COST.O) and Procter & Gamble (PG.N) and diversified healthcare company Johnson & Johnson (JNJ.N).
+In fact, some companies in areas of the market that have held up well recently raised dividends, including consumer staples companies Costco Wholesale Corp and Procter & Gamble and diversified healthcare company Johnson & Johnson.

 Those companies, however, may be outliers.
-Goldman Sachs expects S&P 500 .SPX aggregate dividends to fall 23% to $398 billion in 2020 after rising each year over the past decade.
+Goldman Sachs expects S&P 500 aggregate dividends to fall 23% to $398 billion in 2020 after rising each year over the past decade.

 “For some companies to preserve cash flow to ride through the economic downturn, the smart move would be to cut or suspend the dividend now,” said Keith Lerner, chief market strategist at Truist/SunTrust Advisory Services.